What is the difference between a water heater with a tank, and a tankless water heater?

 How long does a hot water heater last?

-A water water with a tank (most common) typically lasts between 8-12 years.
+A water heater with a tank (most common) typically lasts between 8-12 years.
 Tankless water heaters typically last 20-30 years.
 Both types of water heaters (especially tank-style) require some preventative maintenance, which can impact the unit’s lifespan if not completed.

 What is the price difference between tankless and tank water heaters?